DoctaRay/Culminating-Game-2/README.md

 Source files are under "core/src/com.mygdx.game".

-To run game, import project from "culgame3" folder.
+To run game, import project from "culgame3" folder on netbeans.
 Then right-click the desktop project and click "run"